wfhutch/TakinStock/README.md

 This is a personal inventory app.
 It is the culmination of three months of server-side progamming instruction at Nashville Software School.
 The app was built using the .NET Framework with C#.

-As 1/11/2016 this app is deployed on Azure but throws an error when trying to display user items.
+As of 1/11/2016 this app is deployed on Azure but throws an error when trying to display user items.
 The app does run fine locally from Visual Studio.

 #### User Stories